parachutel/bayes-by-backprop/README.md

 - processed stocks data
 - ran training on stocks data, not so good for now
 - TODO: tune stocks prediction training

+11/11/19
+- figured out structure of BBBRNN
+- implemented time-series prediction model with BBB
+- tested the model, training was intractable
+- TODO: loss re-weighting with minibatch
+- TODO: inspect details in the model
+- TODO: debug training